pryv/dev-site/source/guides/webhooks.md

 After a certain amount of consecutive failures to send a request, the webhook will be deactivated and no longer send requests when triggered.
 This will be indicated by the  `state` parameter which will be set to `inactive`.

-It will need to be manually reactivated using the [webhooks.update](/reference/#methods-webhooks-webhooks-update) method with the app access that created it or a personal one.
+It will need to be manually reactivated using the [webhooks.update](/reference/#methods-webhooks-webhooks-update) method with the access that created it or a personal one.

 ### Stats